PeterC66/m4ops/NotesStandardsPractices.md

   - [Eslint plugin for Vue](https://github.com/vuejs/eslint-plugin-vue)
   - See especially [How to integrate ESLint with Vue.js and Vetur in Visual Studio Code](https://alligator.io/vuejs/eslint-vue-vetur/)
   - Also installed Vue 2 Snippets, Vue Peek
+  - Note that "npm run lint" runs "vue-cli-service lint" - which probably has different eslint options set

 ## Documenting